zeldaret/oot/README.md

 'shiftable' yet, so modifying them could be difficult at this point.
 ```

-This is a WIP decompilation of The Legend of Zelda: Ocarina of Time.
+This is a WIP decompilation of The Legend of Zelda: Ocarina of Time. **It is not a PC port.** It has never been a PC port.
+There will never be a PC port in this repository.
+Do not try to claim that this project is a PC port.
+Anything claiming this is a PC port is misinformation.

 The purpose of the project is to recreate a source code base for the game from scratch, using information found inside the game along with static and/or dynamic analysis.
 The only build currently supported is Master Quest (Debug), but other versions are planned to be supported.